 Note that aside from screen mirroring, you can also use LonelyScreen for casting media.
 Many apps have the AirPlay symbol, sometimes under the Share menu, that lets you cast them to your PC.

-When playing music, for instance, you can open the Control Center and 3D Touch on the Now Playing panel to sent it to your PC through AirPlay.
+When playing music, for instance, you can open the Control Center and Force Touch on the Now Playing panel to send it to your PC through AirPlay.

-Now you know how to mirror your iPhone or iPad’s screen right to your PC.
+Now you know how to mirror your iPhone or iPad’s screen right to your laptop or desktop.
 While it requires an extra program compared to native Mac support, it’s still dead-simple.
-After using LonelyScreen for our testing the free trial still worked, albeit with warning boxes every once in a while.
+After using LonelyScreen for our testing, the free trial still worked, albeit with warning boxes every once in a while.
 For occasional use, then, there’s no reason not to keep it around.

-For alternatives, check out more ways to cast your screen to PC.
+For alternatives, check out more ways to cast your screen to PC .
+We’ve also shown what to do when your iPhone won’t connect to your computer.